reservoirpy/reservoirpy/docs/source/developer_guide/advanced_install.rst

   **All dependencies**

-  A summary of all dependencies and there purpose in ReservoirPy can be found in the table below:
+  A summary of all dependencies and their purpose in ReservoirPy can be found in the table below:

   .. list-table:: All dependencies